-Half my family are attorneys so how I became a software developer is a bit of an oddity.
-Regardless, since my focus is on presentation software, it didn’t take long for me to think about trial software and their presentation needs.
-I started to wonder about software that could help make their legal presentations, particularly their openings/closing statements, much easier to create and more persuasive.
+Half my family are attorneys, so how I became a software developer is a bit of an oddity.
+Regardless, since my focus is on presentation software, it didn’t take long for me to think about trial software and their presentation needs for litigation, mediation or defense.

-Although I don’t know much about legal presentation strategies, I do understand how people process information and therefore how important it would be for litigators to properly present the foundations of a case.
-I also understand that litigators need an easier way to put together a clearly outlined and logical timeline of events.
-They tell me it would help judges, juries and mediators not only understand their cases better, but also remember the important facts they have laid out for them.
+Although I don’t know much about legal presentation strategies, I do understand how people process information and how important it would be for litigators to properly present the timing of events and facts which form the foundation of a case.
+I also understand that litigators and legal teams sometimes struggle to build a simple, presentable timeline of case events that will support their oral arguments.
+They tell me simple timeline visuals, rather than complex legal charts, are more helpful in getting judges, juries and mediators to understand their case evidence better, but also to remember it better.

 As it is in the corporate world and on campus, PowerPoint seems also to be ubiquitous in the legal world.
-It is optimized for delivering really effective presentations and so using PowerPoint to make litigation timelines makes a lot of sense.
+It is optimized for delivering effective presentations and so using it to create litigation timelines makes a lot of sense.
 The challenge for many litigators is that PowerPoint is a blank slate and there is no simple way to create litigation timelines.
 Office Timeline may solve the problem.

-I asked about the tools her firm uses and she said they “have tried just about every timeline program out there and always defaulted to PowerPoint because it give us ultimate flexibility and it is a platform that most of our clients are familiar with.”
-She also said that, it is a painstaking process even for experienced PowerPoint designers to create timeline slides in PowerPoint.
+I asked about the tools her firm uses and she said they “have tried just about every timeline program out there and always defaulted to PowerPoint because it gives us ultimate flexibility and it is a platform that most of our clients are familiar with.”
+She also said that it is a painstaking process even for experienced PowerPoint designers to create timeline slides in PowerPoint.
 I asked her team to try Office Timeline to see if it would be valuable in the litigation industry.
-Here what she said.
-“It is a game changer, it’s simple and elegant interface lets you literally copy and paste your information from Excel and with the push of a button, create a beautiful timeline.” (see short demo in the video below)
+Here’s what she said.
+“It is a game changer, its simple and elegant interface lets you literally copy and paste your information from Excel and, with the push of a button, create a beautiful timeline.”